Medical Assistant Test Preparation Course (Non-Accredited)

 - The cost of the fingerprinting/background is $70.00 and must be paid at the time of screening to Accurate Background Check.

 Listed below are requirements of the student performing their Medical Assistant and/or Phlebotomy externship:

 - The course instructor will provide the student with the location and time of clinicals.

 - While performing at the facility, the student must wear scrubs or follow the facility’s dress code.

 - While you are at the facility you must adhere to all HIPAA privacy policies.

 - The student is responsible for any actions while in attendance at the facility.

 - For the Phlebotomy Externship, it is the student’s responsibility to get documentation showing that you have completed the required number of live sticks.
 This documentation must be submitted to Taylor College.

-Taylor College provides educational programs that are designed to prepare students for professional opportunities and career success.
+Taylor College provides educational programs that are designed to prepare students for professional opportunities and test success.
 Students will receive hands-on education through the guidance of qualified faculty, practice, and theory; all reinforced with interaction with professionals in specialized industries.